marlow75/retropic/README.md

 Try all options available.

 * Color distance – how color distance in the RGB cube is measured: euclidean, redmean simple approximation (percepted), picking highest luminance color.
-* Dithering - all pictures are dithered using Floyds-Steinberg or Atkinson algorythms.
+* Dithering - pictures are dithered using Floyds-Steinberg or Atkinson algorythms.

 ### Commodore C64